 If you’re considering a second career as a nurse but concerned about the workload in a 16-month accelerated program, there are several other paths you can take:You can first become a Licensed Practical Nurse (LPN).
 In 1 year you can earn a diploma in Practical Nursing and become an LPN.
 From there you can determine if you want to become a registered nurse.Get an associate’s degree and become an RN.
 You can earn your associate degree in nursing and become a registered nurse in 20 months—this is the quickest way to become an RN outside of an accelerated program.A traditional BSN program.
 Enroll in our 3-year bachelor’s of science in nursing program, earn your degree and become a highly qualified registered nurse.It’s our goal to help you succeed in your second career.
 We’ll work with you to determine the best fit.
-Learn More About Our ABSN Program OptionExplore Now Other Questions What is the difference between an OTA and physical therapist assistant (PTA)?
-What health information management certification should I choose?
-Is a degree in business management worth it?
-How do I get started in healthcare administration?
+Learn More About Our ABSN Program OptionExplore Now Other Questions Do I need ACT/SAT/GMAT scores?
+Can I qualify for PMP certification with an MBA?
+How much does an RN make in Florida?
+What is the future of medical coding?